Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Do I Care for a Dog With Tooth Resorption?

-Also, if your dog suffers from tooth resorption, more teeth will be affected in the future.
+Also, if your dog suffers from tooth resorption, more teeth might be affected in the future.
 The only way to detect the condition in time is through regular dental check-ups.

 Can Tooth Resorption Be Reversed in Dogs?